DoD-Platform-One/bigbang/docs/developer/package-integration/upstream.md

    - CODEOWNERS

       Code owners are required approvals on merge requests in the Big Bang repository.
 This file should be setup based on [GitLab's Code Owners guidance](https://docs.gitlab.com/ee/user/project/code_owners.html).

-      Example:
+An example is provided in the following:

       ```plaintext
       * @gitlabuser